aethletic/rick/README.md

 Skeleton template for this framework can be found here [botify-template](https://github.com/aethletic/botify-template).

+## ⭐ Features
+ - Easy Localization
+ - Database (MySQL, SQLite)
+ - Cache
+ - Modules (Extensions)
+ - Easy Users Manage
+ - All In One Object

+## 🦾 Modules
+**Modules** are a part of the code or functionality that can be used in different projects.
+You make a module once and then use it in future projects so as not to waste time re-developing it.

 Modules for this framework:
 - (rus) [botify-module.start](https://github.com/aethletic/botify-module.start) - notification about new users
 - (rus) [botify-module.admin](https://github.com/aethletic/botify-module.admin) - manage users